How can we fill the very first camping trip with comfort and joy? Useful camping tips and tricks for beginners will help!

 - #27: Use baby powder to get rid of wet sand

-CAMPING PREP: WHAT TO PREPARE BEFORE THE TRIP?
+CAMPING TIPS AND TRICKS FOR BEGINNERS: WHAT TO PREPARE BEFORE THE TRIP?

 #1.
 Determine the destination

-First of all, think about where you will spend your days, as it will affect the things you bring along.
+The very first thing in the camping tips and tricks for beginners list is to think about where you will spend your days, as it will affect the things you bring along.
 There are campsites available around the world if you’d love to have some modern conveniences such as drinking water, toilets paper, hot showers, swimming pools and even games facilities for children.
-You will need to book the campsite in advance to avoid the full occupancy.
+You will need to book the campsite in advance to avoid full occupancy.

 If you choose to camp in the wilderness (a natural location without any facilities), remember to bring essential things with you or else you cannot stay there even for 01 night.
 A list of what should bring will be presented later for your reference.